Skip Navigation

 Inclusion

 Inclusion means to involve individuals with disabilities in the same clubs, events, activities, and programs as individuals without disabilities.
 It is vital that all participants, those with and without disabilities, are provided with the same opportunity to learn and develop skills.
-Inclusion results in a rewarding experience for all involved including greater self-reliance and self-confidence for those with disabilities.
-Participants without disabilities can experience a greater awareness and learn that people with disabilities are not so different and have strengths and weaknesses, as well as unique abilities.
+Inclusion results in a rewarding experience for all involved, including greater self-reliance and self-confidence for those with disabilities.
+Participants without disabilities can experience a greater awareness of the strengths and challenges experienced by others.
+There are opportunities for individuals to learn from other life experiences, recognize the unique skills in group members, develop an awareness of barriers that prevent full participation, and strategies to remove those barriers.

 Program Accommodations and Modifications

 The term "accommodation" may be used to describe an alteration of environment, curriculum format, or use of equipment that allows an individual with a disability to gain access to content and/or complete assigned tasks.
-Program accommodations allow students with disabilities to participate in the educational venue or activity.
-Accommodations alter the method by which the educational experience is delivered, but not the content that is being taught.
+Program accommodations allow students with disabilities to participate fully in educational venues or activities.
+Accommodations alter the educational experience's method, but not the content being taught.
 Examples of accommodations include:

 • sign language interpreters for individuals who are deaf